 Once you have connected to the computer, you can confirm Sinfonia recognizes the keyboard through the Setup Wizard (Tools Menu --> Setup Wizard) and then customize the real time functions ('Vamp', 'Play', 'Stop', etc.) via the keyboard window (Windows Menu --> Keyboard Window)

-There is a known bug relating to the operation of the Firewire 410 device and how it communicates with the Apple operating system.
+There is a known bug relating to the operation of Firewire 410 devices and how they communicates with the Apple operating system.
 Occasionally, the internal settings of the Firewire 410 may change so that the music it plays back appears to be a little more than a 1/2 step higher in pitch from how the music should normally sound.
 If you discover this to be happening, do the following:

 The following steps will reset the MIDI keyboard and get it working for you again: